dkimhw/launch_school/js_109/js_109_written.md

   * `typeof [1, 2, 3]` returns `'object'`.

-  * As a consequence if you need to detect whether a variable **references** an object - you need to use `Array.isArray`:
+  * As a consequence if you need to detect whether a variable **references** an array - you need to use `Array.isArray`:

     ```javascript
     let arr = [1, 2, 3];